vanheeringen-lab/gimmemotifs/docs/reference.rst

    those to the size specified by the ``-s`` or ``--size`` argument.
 By default this is 200 bp.
 Keep in mind that the smaller the regions are, the better motif discovery will work.
-   **BED-fomatted** files need to contain at least three tab-seperated columns describing chromosome name, start and end.
+   **BED-fomatted** files need to contain at least three tab-separated columns describing chromosome name, start and end.
 The fourth column is optional.
    If it is specified it will be used by some motif prediction tools to sort the features before motif prediction.